-Meat and fish have good fats and essential fatty acids like Omega 3 and Omega 6.
+Meat and fish such as tuna for cats have good fats and essential fatty acids like Omega 3 and Omega 6.
 Your kitty needs these fats for health and for energy.

 Animal fat is one of the primary sources of energy for cats.
 Fats also help your cat maintain their body temperature and absorb Vitamin D, A, E, and K.

 Carbs are another energy source for your cat, and they’re also highly digestible.
 In most cat foods, you’ll find the carbohydrates come from grains like wheat and rice.
 However, grain-free cat food provides carbs from other sources like potato, tapioca, lentils, peas, yams, carrots, beans, and cranberries for cats who can’t eat grains.

 Your cat should always have water available to drink.
 Around 67 percent of your cat’s tissues are made up of water, and many cats don’t drink enough throughout the day.

 That’s why they rely on their food to provide the majority of the water they need.
 Water helps your cat’s body distribute and metabolize nutrients, eliminate toxins, and maintain body temperature.

 Your cat also needs the right amounts of vitamins.
 Your cat can get most of the vitamins from the raw materials in their food.
 There are some common and essential vitamins your cat’s food should contain.

 Vitamin A: Vitamin A helps your cat’s vision and immune system.
 However, too much vitamin A can be toxic.
 This vitamin is fat-soluble and gets stored in the fatty tissue of the liver.